 Hatherly Building, University of Exeter, Prince of Wales Road, Exeter, EX4 4PS, UK

 Office hours: I work part-time but feel free to email me and I will endeavor to respond as soon as I can

 I work part-time but feel free to email me and I will endeavor to respond as soon as I can

 I am a population biologist, researching population structure, demography and connectivity of wild mammal species to inform conservation policy, particularly in the face of rapid environmental change.
 I use complementary methods such as genomics (sometimes working with historical and degraded samples), behaviour, photo-identification, acoustics, eDNA monitoring to better understand wild populations.

 During my career I have developed expertise in marine mammal science, population genomics, behavioural genomics and ecology, field survey techniques, climate change ecology and international marine policy.
 I have spent extensive periods in the field – at sea and on land – as well as in the laboratory.
 I work in primary research and provide science writing and advice to governments (for example, New Zealand Department of Conservation) and inter-government institutions (for example, South Pacific Regional Environment Programme) and non-governmental organisations (for example, Greenpeace, International Fund for Animal Welfare, Centre for International Environmental Law).

 Broad research specialisms:

-Population genomics, conservation genomics, morphometrics, mammal ecology, cetacean ecology and behavior, marine ecology and conservation, international marine policy.
+Population genomics, conservation genomics, morphometrics, mammal ecology, cetacean ecology and behavior, marine ecology and conservation, eDNA monitoring, international marine policy.

 2017 PhD, Biological Sciences, University of Exeter